International Association of Professional Translators and Interpreters: History

-Based in Buenos Aires, Argentina, IAPTI was established on 30 September 2009, Saint Jerome's day.
+Based in Buenos Aires, Argentina, IAPTI was established on 30 September 2009.
 Created by a group of professional language mediators as a vehicle for promoting ethical practices in translation and interpretation and providing a forum for discussing problems typical of the globalized world, such as crowdsourcing, outsourcing, bad rates and other abuse.
 Technological-ethical issues are also important to IAPTI, such as the exploitation of language professionals as cheap proofreaders of machine-translated texts.

 It was founded by Aurora Humarán, an Argentinian sworn translator, Corresponding Member of the North American Academy of the Spanish Language, and marketing specialist.

 IAPTI applied for registration as a civil association in the City of Buenos Aires (Argentina).
 Its legal registration under the name "International Association of Professional Translators and Interpreters" took a long time to process with the Office of the Argentine Inspector-General for Justice.
 On 23 February 2017 it was announced that the Inspector-General for Justice has finally approved IAPTI as a civil association.

 According to its bylaws, the Association is directed and managed by a Board of Directors made up of the six following officers: President, Vice President, Secretary General, Treasurer, two Voting Members and two Alternate Voting Members.

-Events, webinars, publications
+In November 2016, a number of staff members stepped down from their positions, including its former Ethics Committee president, claiming IAPTI's legal status controversy, unaccountability and lack of transparency of IAPTI, as well as its failure to hold elections since its establishment.
+As a response, IAPTI’s board informed that several modifications of its bylaws had been made to accommodate the requirements of the Argentine regulatory authority, and dismissed the claims as baseless, unfounded charges by some of its former members.
+Some months later, the Argentine regulator finally approved IAPTI.

-IAPTI has held four international conferences, in London (2013), Athens (2014), Bordeaux (2015), and the fourth conference was held in Buenos Aires in April 2017 at the Claridge Hotel, the same venue where the association was established eight years before.
+Events

-The organization also offers free webinars and other courses to its members, as well as a digital newsletter The IAPTImes.
+As of 27 August 2024, IAPTI has held 5 international conferences: London (2013), Athens (2014), Bordeaux (2015), Buenos Aires (2017), Valencia (2018), Timișoara (2023).
+Another conference is about to be held at Bursa.